 Accountability

 Prime ministers are primarily accountable to the parliament.
-They must maintain the confidence of the legislature to stay in power, and a vote of no confidence can force them to resign.
+That's why they must maintain the confidence of the legislature to stay in power, and a vote of no confidence can force them to resign.
 This constant accountability to the parliament can make prime ministers more responsive to the needs and concerns of the legislature and the public.
 Additionally, prime ministers are subject to scrutiny by the media and civil society, and their performance is evaluated in regular elections.

 Trends and Latest Developments